 5 Reasons You Should Wear Sunscreen on Your Face Daily

 Do you wear sunscreen daily?
 If not, you’re not alone.
 According to a study published in the Journal of the American Academy of Dermatology, most Americans don’t apply sunscreen at all.
-Research shows that only 18.1 percent of men and 42.6 percent of women apply sunscreen to their face regularly when spending more than an hour outside.
-Research also shows that going sans sunscreen can be damaging to your health.
+Research shows that only 18.1 percent of men and 42.6 percent of women apply sunscreen to their faces regularly when spending more than an hour outside.
+Research also shows that going to sunscreen can be damaging to your health.
 Here’s why you should wear sunscreen on your face daily.

 Sunscreen Provides Anti-Aging Benefits